PPF (Public Provident Fund) Rules

 4. Manner of making the subscription:-

-(1) Every individual desirous of subscribing to Fund under the Scheme for the first time either on his own behalf or on behalf of a minor of whom he is the guardian or on behalf of a Hindu Undivided Family of which he is a member or on behalf of an Association of persons or a Body of individuals as referred to in sub rule 2(b) of Rule 3 above shall apply to the Accounts Office in Form A, or as near thereto as possible together with the amount of initial subscription which shall be integral multiples of Rs.5
+- (1) Every individual desirous of subscribing to Fund under the Scheme for the first time either on his own behalf or on behalf of a minor of whom he is the guardian shall apply to the Accounts Office in Form A, or as near thereto as possible together with the amount of initial subscription which shall be minimum of ₹ 100/-.

-(3) The subscriber shall deposit his subscription with the Account Office with challan in Form B, or as near thereto as possible.
-The counterfoil of the challan shall be returned to the depositor by the Account Office, duly evidence by receipt.
-In the case of deposits made by cheques or draft or pay order, the Accounts Office, may issue a paper token to the depositor pending realization of the proceeds.
+- (3) The subscriber shall deposit his subscription with the Account Office with challan in Form B, or as near thereto as possible.
+The counterfoil of the challan shall be returned to the depositor by the Account Office, duly evidenced by receipt.
+And in the case of deposits made by cheques or draft or pay order, the Accounts Office, may issue a paper token to the depositor pending realization of the proceeds.

-(4) Every subscription shall be made in cash or by crossed cheques or draft or pay order in favour of the Accounts Officer at the place at which that office is situated.
+- (4) Every subscription shall be made in cash or by crossed cheques or draft or pay order in favour of the Accounts Office at the place at which that office is situated.

 5. Number of subscription:

-The subscription, which shall be in multiples of Rs.
-5 may, for any year, be paid into the account in one lump sum or installments not exceeding twelve in a year.
+- The subscription, which shall be in multiples of ₹ 5 may, for any year, be paid into the account in one lump sum or installments not exceeding twelve in a year.